NovawareNL/Changes/README.md

  - Comments can be added to changes for more context,
  - See the pending change in full context (complete value of property) or only see the pending change,
  - You can browse through content versions + associated changes.

+**How to install:**
+Simply copy the App_Plugins and ContentApps folder to your Umbraco 8 Umbraco.Web.Ui project and have fun!